 The purpose of the Office for Pastoral Ministry with Persons with Disabilities is to affirm the Baptismal promise of individuals with disabilities to participate in the life and mission of the Church and the Church’s promise to support each person in this, by working on structures to support this at the parish level through collaboration with parish and archdiocesan leadership.
 It does this through: Education, Advocacy, and Affirmation.
 It also seeks to support families on their faith journey.
-This includes individuals with intellectual/developmental, learning, emotional, mobility and vision disabilities and mental illness.
+This includes individuals with intellectual/developmental, learning, emotional, mobility and vision disabilities, blindness and mental illness.

 The goal is to empower parishes to support access into all aspects of the communal life of the Church through engagement, relationship and appropriate supports to encourage persons with disabilities to grow, flourish and serve as part of the Body of Christ and to feel a true sense of belonging.